 Gastroparesis is a disorder that occurs when the stomach takes too long to empty food.
-This disorder, also known as delayed gastric emptying, is a result of weak or abnormal muscles in the stomach.
+This disorder, also known as delayed gastric emptying, is a result of abnormal movement of the muscles in the stomach.
+This can be due to either nerve damage or muscular disease.
 There’s no known cure for gastroparesis, but medical treatment can help you manage your symptoms.

 The exact cause of gastroparesis isn’t known, but it’s thought to have something to do with disrupted nerve signals in the stomach.
 It’s believed that the vagus nerve, which controls the movement of food through the digestive tract, becomes damaged and causes food to be digested slowly or not at all.

 A common cause of damage to the vagus nerve is diabetes, specifically diabetes that isn’t well controlled.
 High levels of blood sugar can change the way the vagus nerve gets its nutrients.

 Surgeries that involve the stomach or other digestive organs can also damage the vagus nerve.
 Infections, medications, and muscle diseases are other causes of gastroparesis.
 But in many cases, the cause is labeled as idiopathic, which means the reason isn’t known.

 Certain health conditions can make it harder for your stomach to empty, increasing your chances of developing gastroparesis.
 The risk factors include:

 The symptoms of gastroparesis can range from mild to severe.
 They occur more often in some people than others.
 The symptoms of gastroparesis can include:

 Your doctor will perform a physical exam and ask you questions about your medical history.
 In order to rule out other possible causes of your symptoms, your doctor will probably want to run some tests.
 These might include: